-Based on the scenario that Connecticut OEMs would purchase inputs from suppliers at the same levels of the top three to five benchmark states, this section uses the IMPLAN (Economic Impact Analysis for Planning) model to estimate the additional economic activity including employment and income from expanded use of Connecticut's supply chain by Connecticut-based firms.
-The analysis assumes that Connecticut could reach the average in-state reliance on inputs from the top five benchmark states.
-In the event of aerospace, which already ranked third for in-state purchases, we model the impacts using the top three benchmark states, excluding Connecticut.
+Based on the scenario that Connecticut OEMs would purchase inputs from suppliers at the same levels of the top 3-5 benchmark states, this section uses the IMPLAN (Economic Impact Analysis for Planning) model to estimate the additional economic activity including employment and income from expanded use of Connecticut's supply chain by Connecticut-based firms.
+The analysis that Connecticut could reach the average in-state reliance on inputs from the top 5 benchmark states.
+In the event of aerospace, which already ranked third for in-state purchases, we model the impacts using the top 3 benchmark states, excluding Connecticut.